Get 25% off on 1st online pharmacy purchase. Use Code: NEW2026

 If you are using your albuterol inhaler 3 or more times per week, your asthma is officially considered “uncontrolled.”
 Over-reliance on albuterol causes the beta-receptors in your lungs to “down-regulate” (become less sensitive), meaning the inhaler may stop working when you need it most during a life-threatening emergency.

 The newest version of albuterol, the ProAir Digihaler, now features built-in electronic sensors.
 It syncs with a smartphone app to track not just when you used it, but also how forcefully you inhaled.
-This allows your doctor to see if you are using the correct technique during an attack.
+This allows your physician to assess whether you are using the correct technique during an attack.

-Never put your inhaler in water to see if it floats to check the medicine level.
+Never put your inhaler in water to determine whether it floats to assess the medicine level.
 This can clog the delicate nozzle.
 Use the integrated dose counter on the back of the canister.
 If the counter turns red, you have approximately 20 doses left—time for a refill.

 Proper inhalation technique is essential to ensure the medication reaches the lungs.
 Before use, shake the inhaler well to thoroughly mix the medication.
 Exhale entirely, place the mouthpiece in your mouth, and inhale deeply while pressing the canister to release a dose.

-Holding the breath for about 10 seconds allows the medication to disperse adequately in the lungs.
+Holding the breath for approximately 10 seconds allows the medication to distribute adequately throughout the lungs.
 For multiple puffs, wait about 30 seconds before the next inhalation unless instructed otherwise.

 The “Spacer” Requirement: The use of a spacer (valved holding chamber) is no longer considered “optional” or just for kids.
 Using a spacer with your HFA inhaler (Ventolin/ProAir) increases medication delivery to the lower lungs by up to 50% compared to using the inhaler alone.